 We consider a massive scalar field around a Kerr black hole.
 As is well known, a rotating black hole possesses the ergoregion.
 If the negative energy field excitations allowed in the ergoregion fall into the black hole, energy conservation implies that the external field gains energy from the black hole.
 This is the {\it superradiance}, {\it i.e.}, energy extraction from a black hole via waves, analogous to the famous Penrose process~\cite{Brito:2015oca}.

-Now recall that the scalar field is massive.
+Now, recall that the scalar field is massive.
 The mass makes the scalar field bounded around the black hole.
 This bound state continues to gain energy by the superradiance and keeps growing, which is called {\it superradiant instability}.
 Because we mainly concern QCD axion or axion-like particles from string theory in this paper, we refer to such an unstable bound state as an {\it axion cloud}~\cite{Arvanitaki:2009fg, Arvanitaki:2010sy}.

 The growth rate of an axion cloud was calculated approximately in Ref.~\cite{Zouros:1979iw, Detweiler:1980uk} and numerically in Ref.~\cite{Dolan:2007mj}.
-These works show that the largest growth rate is $\omega_I \sim10^{-7}M^{-1}$ in units of $G = c = \hbar =1$, where $M$ is the mass of the black hole. $\omega_I$ can be understood as the imaginary part of the scalar field oscillation frequency $\omega$, with $\mu$ being the mass of the axion field.
-The largest growth rate is achieved when the effective gravitational coupling governed by $\alpha_g = \mu M$ is $\sim 1$.
-For example, if we consider a solar mass black hole, $\mu \sim 10^{-10}$ eV gives the largest growth rate.
-For the superradiant instability to be efficient within the age of the universe, the mass of the scalar field has to be in the range $10^{-20} \sim 10^{-10}$ eV.
+These works show that the largest growth rate is $\omega_I \sim10^{-7}M^{-1}$ in units of $G = c = \hbar =1$, where $M$ is the mass of the black hole. $\omega_I$ can be understood as the imaginary part of the scalar field oscillation frequency $\omega$.
+The largest growth rate is achieved when the effective gravitational coupling governed by $\alpha_g = \mu M$ is $\sim 1$, with $\mu$ being the mass of the axion field.
+For example, if we consider a solar mass black hole, $\mu \sim 10^{-10}$eV gives the largest growth rate.
+For the superradiant instability to be efficient within the age of the Universe, the mass of the scalar field has to be in the range $10^{-20} \sim 10^{-10}$eV.
 Axion-like particles motivated by string theory naturally have a mass in this range~\cite{Svrcek:2006yi}.

-If ultralight particles beyond Standard Model such as axion exist, an axion cloud forms around a black hole and interesting phenomena happen.
+If ultralight particles beyond the Standard Model such as an axion exist, an axion cloud forms around a black hole and interesting phenomena happen.
 Similar to the photon emission from a hydrogen atom, the axion cloud can emit gravitational waves by the transition between different energy levels.
 Also, axion pair annihilation can result in gravitational wave emission~\cite{Arvanitaki:2010sy, Yoshino:2013ofa}.
-As the axion cloud grows, the black hole loses its spin and energy.
+Another phenomenon is the loss of spin and energy of the black hole as the axion cloud grows.
 As a result, a characteristic feature in black hole spin and mass distribution is expected~\cite{Arvanitaki:2010sy, Brito:2014wla}.